Clubs and Activities

 Club/Activity Sponsor Description

-Art Club Amber Brown Activities include open studio work on independent projects, group projects and service projects.
+Art Club William Henley, Activities include open studio work on independent projects, group projects, and service projects.
 Bring your sketchbook for review.
-This is great place to develop an appreciation for the Visual Arts.
+This is a great place to develop an appreciation for the Visual Arts.

 Athletes in Action Paul Macklin